IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

 - Feldspar told some merrow to capture Cinnabar, that he is the one selling info to a rival mercher Greentides
 	- obviously doesn't check out - the misurium shipment was trapped, so Giltstern also knew abt the Bridgers' plans. this means Feldspar is likely involved in the spying himself, was trying to misdirect the Bridgers
 	- give them a lead to the docks! draw all the bridgetowners out of the bridges to investigate something, get trapped behind the fray shroud, then strike
-	- Feldspar said he had to go meet someone important at the docks (the tide towers?) / the call came from the warehouse /
 - Sophia: first got in contact with a blue dragonborn along the coast - north side of town, past the warehouses
 	- was standing on the deck of that old, half sunken trading ship
 	- seemed startled to be found, then gave contact info and said he had important info for merrow
 	- but why was he at the shipwreck?
-- Cinnabar is not a real Bridgetowner because he has a real business in the city, has been promised work contracts w merchers to dredge + re-engineer the river for commerce
+- Ezra: Cinnabar is not a real Bridgetowner because he has a real business in the city, has been promised work contracts w merchers to dredge + re-engineer the river for commerce
     - Merrow know Cinnabar works for Vasilev, assumes V has betrayed them
+    - Wanted to capture Cinnabar to force him to redo her sitting room
 - Ersatz shows up
 	- heals some ppl
 	- threaten Ezra - the bridges are not under Kevaran rule, but they are not under merrow rule either.